 I have heard Dave Chappelle’s latest stand-up comedy over Netflix titled “Sticks And Stones” and it is brilliant as usual despite claiming its own set of controversies:-

 “I know more than half the people in this room have been molested in their lives.
 But it wasn’t no godd*mn Michael Jackson, was it?
 This kid got his d*ck sucked by the King of Pop!

 “I know it’s harsh,” he continued.
 “But somebody’s gotta teach these kids there’s no such thing as a free trip to Hawaii,” he said, referencing trips and other gifts Jackson gave many of his accusers.

 At one point, he said, “[Trans people] hate my f*cking guts and I don’t blame them. […] I can’t stop writing jokes about these n*ggas.”
 He then joked about being a Chinese person born inside a black person’s body.
 “This is how I feel inside,” he quipped.

 That is very classic Dave Chappelle!

 So is Dave Chappelle: The greatest stand-up comedian of all time?
 I do think so.

-By the way, who are your favourite stand-up comedian and why?
+By the way, who is your favourite stand-up comedian and why?
 Share your thoughts on the matter.